druglogics/ags-paper/docs/index.md

 Why call $\beta$ a *normalization* parameter?

 What matters for the calculation of the ROC and PR points is the *ranking* of the synergy scores.
-Thus if we bring the predictor's synergy scores to the exponential space, a value of $-1$ for $\beta$ translates to a simple normalization technique:
+Thus if we bring the predictor's synergy scores to the exponential space, a value of $-1$ for $\beta$ translates to a simple *fold-change normalization* technique:

 $calibrated + \beta \times proliferative \overset{\beta = -1}{=} calibrated - proliferative \xrightarrow[\text{same ranking}]{e(x) \text{ monotonous}}$
 $exp(calibrated - proliferative)=exp(calibrated)/exp(proliferative)$.